Caister Castle

 The castle had a 100 ft (33 m) high tower and was built between 1432 and 1446 by Sir John Fastolf, who (along with Sir John Oldcastle) was an inspiration for William Shakespeare's Falstaff.
 The castle suffered severe damage in 1469 when it was besieged and captured by the Duke of Norfolk.
 The castle, other than the tower, fell into ruin after 1600 when a new house was built nearby.

-The castle's tower is still intact and can be climbed by visitors, although as of July 2020 the tower is temporarily closed due to the need for social distancing.
+The castle's tower is still intact and can be climbed by visitors.

-Paston Letters
+History

 A detailed inventory was made of Sir John Fastolf's personal goods after his death in 1459.
 It includes silver plate, equipment for his chapel, the clothes and tapestry in his wardrobe at Caister, his armour, and the furnishings in several named rooms and chambers at Caister Castle.

 Sir John Fastolf intended that the castle should be converted into an enormous chantry, to pray for his soul and that of his nearest and dearest; but as a result of various disputes about his will, it devolved instead to the Paston family, while the bulk of Fastolf's money went to endow Magdalen College in Oxford.
 Consequently, the castle features extensively in the 'Paston Letters', a unique collection of family correspondence covering the period of the Wars of the Roses, documenting the Paston family's struggles to climb and maintain position on the English social ladder.
-John Paston was a close confidante and advisor to Sir John Fastolf.
+John Paston was a close confidant and advisor to Sir John Fastolf.
 Sir John died childless, and intestate; the castle was one of many properties in his estate.
 John Paston, with some justification, claimed to be his heir; this put him in direct conflict with various major players of the time, such as the Duke of Norfolk and Sir William Yelverton.